aakashshameer/simple-db-server/README.md

 ### 3.1\.
 Collaboration

-All CSE 444 labs are to be completed **INDIVIDUALLY**!
-However, you may discuss your high-level approach to solving each lab with other students in the class.
+Lab 1 part 1 must be done individually.
+After that you may work in groups of up to two people.
+You may discuss your high-level approach to solving each lab with other students in the class, but not share code with people outside your two-person group.

 ### 3.2\.
 Submitting your assignment